 Over half of internet content is in English.
-Which means if you’re an English speaker, great!
+This means if you’re an English speaker, great!
 Go ahead and enjoy the hours of content at your disposal.
-But unfortunately if you can’t speak or understand English then you have a lot less choice.
+But unfortunately, if you can’t speak or understand English then you have a lot less choice.

 For a language that appears to have quite an amount of users, there is an incredibly low amount of content readily available for them.
-This could be a major opportunity for businesses who wish to become global leaders to capitalize on.
+This could be a major opportunity for businesses that wish to become global leaders to capitalise on.

 Being able to communicate with, and provide for customers in a variety of languages is so important for businesses today.
 For example, if I receive a text message or a notification in a language I don’t understand I probably won’t pay attention to it.

 There are many customers around the world not being communicated with effectively.
 Around 40% of global consumers will not buy in other languages.
 That’s a pretty high number.
 This is where multi language marketing comes into play.
 And it can be very easily included in your campaigns.

 What to consider when sending messages in different languages

 Of course with different languages and cultures around the world comes different understandings and nuances.
 An American person may view a particular sentence or message totally differently to how a European person might.

 There are numerous brands around the world that operate in multiple territories.
 Part of the reason for the success of a brand in a different location is the ability to strike a relationship with customers through a totally different language and culture.

 Something to keep on your radar when it comes to sending messages in different languages is how the message comes across in that language.
 Perhaps you might be including a particular phrase or joke that may not quite land in another language.
 Sometimes, your message should be slightly altered so that you get it across in another language.